- FPGAs iCE40 series for a small form factor.

 for industrial automation and robotics

-Our engineering team makes the most of FPGA for robotics, the energy sector, and industrial automation to empower our clients to meet the growing demands of their businesses and adapt to changing requirements.
+Promwad offers industrial-standard FPGA solutions designed for robotics, the energy sector, and industrial automation.
+They empower our clients to meet the growing demands of their businesses and adapt to changing requirements.

 Our Official Partner Vendors